 - Basic Electronics and Entrepreneurship

 - Since you’ve already studied the topics in your specialization during your undergraduate days, spend most of your review sessions for this subtest taking practice exams instead of rereading your previous lessons.

 - Study with people that have the same major as you.
-It is possible that they know something about your major that you were unable to cover in your undergraduate classes.
+It is possible that they know something about your major that you could not cover in your undergraduate classes.

 General Tips To Pass the LET

 - Create a schedule or plan that sets which lessons you’ll study each day.
 This gives structure to your self-review and allows you to cover as many topics as possible.
-Furthermore, it helps you determine how much time you can realistically allot for review in case you have to perform other tasks at the same time (e.g., family responsibilities, work, etc.).
+Furthermore, it helps you determine how much time you can realistically allot for review in case you have to perform other tasks simultaneously (e.g., family responsibilities, work, etc.).

 - Recognize your weakness/es as soon as possible.
-To do this, take a diagnostic exam and identify which subjects you think you perform worst.
-This helps you identify what field/s you must spend more time on so that you can address your weakness.
+To do this, take a diagnostic exam and identify which subjects where you think you will perform worst.
+This helps you identify what field/s you must spend more time on to address your weakness.

 - Learn to anticipate the answer to the question before reading the given choices.
-The wrong choices are there to confuse you; however, by already having an answer in your mind after reading the question, chances are you will be less likely to be swayed by the misleading choices.
+The wrong choices are there to confuse you; however, by already having an answer in your mind after reading the question, you will be less likely to be swayed by misleading choices.

 - Train yourself to answer a question in less than a minute.
 In the actual LET exam, examinees will be under time pressure.
 Hence, it’s important to hone your time management skills to reduce your anxiety when taking the exam.

 - Prepare a logbook where you can write what you’ve learned for the day.
 This is to keep you from the trap of reviewing the same concepts again and again without realizing that you have little time left to cover lessons you haven’t studied yet.